TheBlueOompaLoompa/Karen-Bot/README.md

 # Karen | Discord Bot
 This only exists for easy deployment and VC.

-Made with deno & denodiscord
+Made with deno & discordeno